-Fedora 34 BETA released with GNOME 40 and other updates
+Fedora 34 released with GNOME 40 and other updates

-The Fedora Project has announced the release of Fedora 34 BETA, a testing release of Fedora - which a milestone for the Fedora 34 stable release planned at the end of April 2021.
+The Fedora Project has announced the release of Fedora 34, a stable release from the Fedora Project.
 This release announcement includes Workstation, Server, IoT editions, Fedora Spins and Labs, and special images for ARM devices.

-- Fedora 34 BETA Workstation and the upcoming stable release features GNOME 40, a redesigned - and mostly rewritten release of GNOME.
+- Fedora 34 Workstation features GNOME 40, a redesigned - and mostly rewritten release of GNOME.
 GNOME 40 brings a redesigned activities overview and enhancements to other core components.
+It offers a distraction free computing experience with well planned design.
 Read what’s new in GNOME 40.

-For more highlights on Fedora 34 BETA release, see the official release announcement published on Fedora Magazine.
+For more highlights on Fedora 34 release, see the official release announcement published on Fedora Magazine.